A Survivor Story of a Russian Ukraine Slave Labor Camp

 I came across this

-story a few years ago, -while researching another one.
+story a few years ago, -while researching another case.

 Over time I collected an array of information, newspaper articles,